mgutz/logxi/README.md

     `TextFormatter` may also be used which is MUCH faster than JSON but requires a unique separator.

-*   Has level guards to avoid the cost of passing arguments.
-These _SHOULD_ always be used.
+*   Has level guards to avoid the cost of building arguments.
+Get in the habit of using guards.

         if log.IsDebug() {
             log.Debug("some ")